 When using a Person property in Formula 1.0, the output would be turned into an email address.
 This meant that it wasn’t possible to filter on the currently viewing user when using formulas.
 Now we can manipulate these properties as lists and access the account’s email and name using the functions of the same name.

-• Person (Formula) calls first on that property, returning the first person in the list.
+Personproperty calledPeople.
+Person (Formula)callsfirston that property, returning the first person in the list.- We can use

 We also no longer need to create advanced properties such as Last edited by to access these properties in our formulas!
 In databases, Formulas 2.0 now have the following properties available to us on page references: